Click here to view PDF version.

 - Cost of the equipment

 - Build quality – durability of the equipment

 - Feedback from end users, Service Desk, and Purchaser

-Employees needing computer hardware other than what is stated on the IT Purchasing Standards must request such hardware from the IT Department.
+Employees needing computer hardware other than what is stated on the OTIS Purchasing Standards must request such hardware from the OTIS Department.
 Each request will be considered on a case-by-case basis in conjunction with the educational or business need.